 Making Smoked Baked Beans

 Have I mentioned how much I LOVE my Yoder Smokers YS640 lately?
 Truly, it’s so much more than just a smoker!
-I grill on it, sear meats, oven-cook entire meals, and make wood-fired pizzas in it!
+I grill on it, sear meats, oven-cook entire meals, and make wood-fired pizzas!

 How to Make Peach Pie Chipotle Baked Beans

-If you can open up some cans, you can make this dish!
-It took me maybe 5-10 minutes to put this all together!
+If you can open some cans, you can make this dish!
+It took me about 5-10 minutes to put it all together.

-- While the smoker is heating up, to a large bowl, add in both cans of baked beans, the brown sugar, BBQ sauce, and minced chipotle peppers; mix to combine.
+- While the smoker is heating up, add both cans of baked beans, the brown sugar, BBQ sauce, and minced chipotle peppers to a large bowl; mix to combine.

 - Place the dish on the top rack and smoke for 3 hours.
 Remove from the smoker and allow it to rest for 20 minutes before serving.